Part-Time Undergraduate Studies

 Part-time Admission Procedures

-Adult students starting college for the first time, returning to school after an absence, or considering transferring to the College of Arts and Sciences or the Schools of Business, Communications, Engineering or Health Sciences should contact the Office of Part-time Admissions at 203-582-8612 for an appointment at any time of the year to discuss the courses or programs offered by Quinnipiac.
+Adult students starting college for the first time, returning to school after an absence, or considering transferring to the College of Arts and Sciences or the Schools of Business, Communications, Engineering or Health Sciences should contact the Office of Transfer and Part-time Admissions at 203-582-8612 for an appointment at any time of the year to discuss the courses or programs offered by Quinnipiac.

 Applications for admission may be obtained from the Quinnipiac website.
 The admissions requirements for undergraduate applicants listed in this catalog are the same for part-time candidates, with the following exceptions: